CNET Editors' note: This installer is meant for 32-bit Windows systems. For 64-bit Windows PCs, download Process Lasso (64-bit).

 - Tune a system and recover your RAM automatically.

-- Zip and unzip files instantly, protect them by encryption, or b...
+- Zip and unzip files, protect them by encryption, connect to clo...

 All versions:4.0 stars